rfougy/riv.systems/cms/works/archive.pdf/managing-volunteer-team.md

 Unlike salaried teams, where financial compensation serves as the baseline motivator, volunteer-based teams lack this entirely.
 Because of this, <mark>the motivations behind joining, staying, and engaging within the team are almost always intrinsic</mark>.
 This can range from the desire to advance one’s career and skills, to wanting to make a meaningful impact within the community, to simply pursue a passion for the niche, or all of the above.

-Another special quality of volunteer-based teams is their <mark>ability to attract genuinely passionate and unique individuals</mark>.
+Another special quality of volunteer-based teams is their <mark>ability to attract passionate and unique individuals</mark>.
 Volunteering one's free time to a project, on top of day-to-day responsibilities and obligations, is a commitment most people aren't willing to make.
 And when a team is comprised entirely of such driven individuals, it creates a synergy and camaraderie that simply can't be replicated in traditional work environments.

 ## Challenges